Course Offerings

 Core Courses

-Core Courses are based on the Great Ideas Program developed by Mortimer Adler and Robert Hutchins.
-They are focused on the authors and texts commonly acknowledged to be a part of the traditional Western canon, such as Homer, Plato, Aristotle, Augustine, Aquinas, Shakespeare, Kant, Melville, Tolstoy, Dostoyevsky, and Austen.
+Core courses are based on the Great Ideas Program developed by Mortimer Adler and Robert Hutchins.
+They are focused on the authors and texts commonly acknowledged to be a part of the traditional Western canon, such as Homer, Plato, Aristotle, Augustine, Aquinas, Shakespeare, Kant, Melville, Tolstoy, Dostoevsky, and Austen.

 All core courses are available to enrolled master’s students and offer 3 credit hours each.
 They meet for 2 hours per week for 16 weeks via Microsoft Teams.

-• 601 – The Education of a Free Man: Introduction to the Liberal Arts
+• CLE/PHIL/ENGL 601 – The Education of a Free Man: Introduction to the Liberal Arts

 • To be taken before the completion of 15 credit hours.